RTEMS/rtems-docs/c-user/configuring_a_system.rst

 NOTES:
     This configuration option is only used in SMP configurations.
-In uni-processor configurations, the :ref:`PriorityCeiling` is used for MrsP semaphores and thus no extra memory is necessary.
+In uniprocessor configurations, the :ref:`PriorityCeiling` is used for MrsP semaphores and thus no extra memory is necessary.

 .. index:: CONFIGURE_MAXIMUM_MESSAGE_QUEUES